Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 ladle

-Place the breadcrumbs, Parmigiano Reggiano, nutmeg and lemon zest in a shallow bowl.
+Place the breadcrumbs, Parmigiano-Reggiano, nutmeg and lemon zest in a shallow bowl.
 In the meantime, bring broth to a low simmer.
 Break the eggs and add to the dry ingredients.
 Mix together into a uniform ball of dough.
 Place the dough in a ricer and press it directly into the boiling broth.
 Cook the passatelli until they surface, about 1 minute.
 Serve hot with broth in a bowl.